-Managing people is tough — but managing people as they work from home during a global pandemic, well, that’s another story.
-Whether you’re a first-time manager or have been leading people for years, the coronavirus crisis has likely pushed you into uncharted territory.
+Managing people is tough — but managing people as they work from home or in hybrid schedules during a global pandemic, well, that’s another story.
+Whether you’re a first-time manager or have been leading people for years, COVID has likely pushed you into uncharted territory.
 On top of overseeing day-to-day workflow, problem-solving, and paying attention to the bottom line and deliverables, there’s another big task on your plate: helping to take care of the human capital on your team when you don’t see them every day.

 “It is difficult to know what demands each individual is facing — whether it be navigating health issues, a partner that is a frontline responder, children in need of care, extended family members that are isolated,” Ashley Hardin, Ph.D., a professor of organizational behavior at Washington University in St. Louis, tells Thrive.
 “Many employees are balancing many roles and enacting those roles simultaneously for the first time.”